prmiles/pyfod/README.rst

 - Caputo (development)
 - Grünwald-Letnikov

 For now, the package is designed specifically for problems where the fractional order is between 0 and 1.
-Accomadating a broader range of fractional order values will be a feature added as time permits.
+Accommodating a broader range of fractional order values will be a feature added as time permits.

 Installation
 ============